Circumstance and Kismet:

 And, Jack said that's where he was.
 When he said that, nobody back then in the seventies, eighties, people hanging around with Jack, nobody would've been able to look it up and see if he was telling the truth or not.
 You either believed it or you didn't.
 And most people didn't.
 "Jamaica?
 What, are you kidding?"
 But it sounds like that might've been true, that he actually might've been in Jamaica.
 If he was there at that time, he would've heard Caribbean music, he heard island music, you know?
 Calypso music, that kind of thing, would've been what he would've heard.

 And, of course, he ran in all the right circles.
 Everybody tells me that any other major blues man who was around this area, John Lee Hooker or whomever, and Big Jack's name was mentioned, "Oh, yeah, Jack.
 I know Jack."
-He knew all these other characters, he was part of that club.
+He knew all these other characters.
 He wasn't famous, but he was part of that club.

 And this, I think, is where, you know ...
 This thing has crossed my mind when I was getting to know Jack.
 So, he makes just this handful of records in the early sixties, one of which, “Made It Up In Your Mind”, is completely unique.
 So, what if somebody had actually properly produced it, and promoted Jack?
 What if somebody had said, "We need to sign you up with a real, honest-to-God blues label, son."
 That kind of thing.
 Who knows what would've happened?